billysco/portfolio_perfector/README.md

 ## Technologies

-The application is written using Pandas
+The application is written using Jupyter lab

 The following packages are used: